yabdabs/Bamazon/README.md

 Bamazon Manager View

 The Bamazon Manager view allows the user to select from a list of menu options:
--View Products for sale
+- View Products for sale
--View Low Inventory
+- View Low Inventory
--Add to Inventory
+- Add to Inventory
--Add New Product
+- Add New Product

--If a manager selects View Products for Sale, the app should list every available item: the item IDs, names, prices, and quantities.
+- If a manager selects View Products for Sale, the app should list every available item: the item IDs, names, prices, and quantities.

--If a manager selects View Low Inventory, then it should list all items with an inventory count lower than five.
+- If a manager selects View Low Inventory, then it should list all items with an inventory count lower than five.

--If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+- If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.

--If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.
+- If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.
 ***THIS HAS NOT BEEN IMPLEMENTED YET***